Pre-Employment Screening Costs: Manual vs. Automated Compared

 → Total approx. €44,460

-This is where internal HR starts to get tight.
-But: internal screening is not BaFin-compliant and not audit-proof.
+At this point, internal HR is getting tight.
+But: internal review is not BaFin-compliant and not audit-proof.
 Automation pays off in regulated industries.

 Scenario C: Enterprise with 500+ hires per year